-Taimi Poldmaa – Artist/Instructor, paints and teaches at Berkana Art Studio.
-In addition to formal art training, Taimi has studied at Haliburton School of Art & Design, and most recently at the McMichael Canadian Art Collection, where she studied Theory & Technique of the Group of Seven and Contemporary Abstract Painting with esteemed artists.
-Other study includes Artist Education at York University and Creative Arts at Sault College.
+Taimi Poldmaa – Artist/Instructor, paints and teaches at Berkana Art Studio in Sault Ste.
+Marie,Ontario.
+In addition to formal art training, Taimi has studied extensively at Haliburton School of Art & Design, and most recently at the McMichael Canadian Art Collection.
+With esteemed artists, Taimi studied Theory & Technique of the Group of Seven and Contemporary Abstract Painting.
+Other study includes Artist Education at York University and Fine Arts at Humber College and Sault College.
 Taimi teaches children & adults the elements of design, color and composition through comprehensive drawing and painting exercises.
 Students are encouraged to express their own feelings and vision, experimenting with the unfamiliar, stretching their understanding in new areas of the painting process.

 My art discipline is visual art – I am an oil painter, currently painting the coastal landscape of Lake Superior, creating works of art representative of the landscape with abstractions of color, line, and shape.
 Born in London, England, my family immigrated to Canada, and eventually settled in northern Ontario, where my love of nature and the northern way of life began.
 I am motivated by the geography of the land, its Precambrian history and the mystical power of Lake Superior that captures the interest of everyone that visits its shores.
 The distinctive colours of rocks, pebbles, outcrops and cliffs and how the shifting of seasons alters the hues of woodland, skies and water, contributes to the dimensions of my paintings.
 How I organize the colour relationships of intensities and value, are the strengths in my paintings.
 My aim is to match the power and enchantment of the lake, recording nature in paint.